nununo/works2.nunogodinho.com/content/events/panorama-exhibition/index.md

 location: Hotel Le Consulat, Lisboa
 categories: [event]
 tags: []
-year: [2018]
+years: [2017]
 draft: false
 ---

 In May 2017 I participated in the first collective exhibition of Hotel Le Consulat in Lisboa.
 It was curated by Adelaide Ginga.
 <!--more-->

-> This group exhibition of Portuguese emerging artists aims to present the artistic potential of names that have not yet get into the art market.
-Meaning, creators in the field of Visual Arts that are not represented by art galleries in Portugal, although they have already a consistent and pertinent work which worth to be known.
+> "This group exhibition of Portuguese emerging artists aims to present the artistic potential of names that have not yet get into the art market.
+Meaning, creators in the field of Visual Arts that are not represented by art galleries in Portugal, although they have already a consistent and pertinent work which worth to be known." - Adelaide Ginga

 I presented two pieces: the interactive video installation [Vela][2] and the sculpture [Também Isso Passará][3].